 - cooperatives formed from groups of landowners to provide management and marketing services

 - self-employed subcontractors who may work for any of the above employers at a pre-agreed rate.

-Conservation is an increasingly important factor in forest management and there are a number of organisations, such as The Woodland Trust, involved with this work.
+You could also work on the conservation side of forest management, for an organisation such as The Woodland Trust.
 Although volunteers perform crucial roles for such organisations, there are paid jobs open to graduates with suitable experience.